sourangshupal/Build-Custom-MCP-Servers/README.md

 2.  **Clone the Repository (if you haven't already):**
     ```bash
     # Make sure you are in the correct parent directory
-    git clone <your-repository-url> # Or use the current directory if already cloned
+    git clone https://github.com/sourangshupal/Build-Custom-MCP-Servers # Or use the current directory if already cloned
     cd Build-Custom-MCP-Servers
     ```